IATI/D-Portal/documents/ctrack_localtest.md

 http://nodejs.org (Choose the Recommended version)

+Using **Windows PowerShell (Admin)**, type the following and type Y when asked:

+	npm install --global windows-build-tools

+This installs the Windows compiler which is needed for node-expat.

+	Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))

+This installs Chocolatey so we can install other needed things for Windows.

+	choco install wget

+This installs wget so we can fetch xml files from the internet.

-Now run "git bash" this can be found in your startmenu under git on windows 7 and below or searched for on windows 8 and above.
+Now open "git bash" this can be found in your startmenu under git on windows 7 and below or searched for on windows 8 and above.
 When run it should open up a command line window, this is the window you need to type the commands on this page into.